 In addition to its litigation and legal advocacy in defense of First Amendment freedoms, the foundation supports projects and programs to educate librarians and the public about the importance of defending the right to read and speak freely by providing grants to libraries, schools, and community institutions across the country.
 The Freedom to Read Foundation also supports and funds initiatives and scholarship programs to improve intellectual freedom education for LIS professionals and students.

 Celebrate 50 Years of Defending the Freedom to Read

 Colson Whitehead, the Pulitzer Prize-winning author of The Underground Railroad, will be the keynote speaker for the Freedom to Read Foundation’s 50th anniversary celebration in Washington, D.C. on June 22, 2019.

 The Freedom to Read Foundation 50th Anniversary Celebration is sponsored by Penguin Random House LLC, Penguin Random House Publisher Services, Association of College & Research Libraries (ACRL), SAGE Publishing, Gale, a Cengage Company, the Association of American Publishers and members and friends of the Freedom to Read Foundation.

-The celebration will take place during the American Library Association’s Annual Conference on Saturday, June 22, 2019 at 6 p.m. in the Walter E. Washington Convention Center in Washington, D.C.
+The celebration will take place during the American Library Association’s Annual Conference on Saturday, June 22, 2019 at 6 p.m. in the Renaissance Washington D.C.
+Downtown's Grand Ballroom.
 Tickets are $25 and available for purchase on the FTRF website or through ALA conference registration.
 The event is open to the public.
 Appetizers and a cash bar will be available.